 2 Days in Jaisalmer might not seem like much time; however, if you use your time wisely, you’ll be able to cover most of the Jaisalmer highlights.
-With the help of this guide, you can spend less time planning and more time exploring the city.
 In this 2 Day Jaisalmer Itinerary and guide, we share all of the top places to see in the city, plus where to stay, where to eat, and all of our top tips.

 Anyhow, there is a lot to cover for spending 2 days in Jaisalmer, so let’s get to it!

-2 Days in Jaisalmer – Itinerary & Guide
+2 Days in Jaisalmer – The Best Jaisalmer Itinerary

 Getting to Jaisalmer